Rishu5kumar/Azure-Documentation/Day_20.md

 The small distance between these vectors, measured by cosine similarity, Euclidean distance, etc., indicates their semantic similarity.
 Similar relationships can be observed with other pairs like "apple" and "banana" or "arrow" and "bow."

-## LLM vs LangChain

-  - An LLM (Large Language Model) is a type of artificial intelligence model designed to understand and generate human-like text.
-LLMs are trained on massive amounts of text data and leverage complex neural network architectures to perform a wide range of natural language processing tasks.

-  - LangChain: You can use LangChain to build a more complex application that utilizes LLaMA for specific tasks, such as creating a conversational agent that uses LLaMA to generate responses and a retrieval system to fetch relevant documents.

-**NOTE:** LLMs are the core models for generating text, while LangChain is a framework that enhances how these models are used in applications.

-## RAG (Retrieval-Augmented Generation)
-It is a concept that combines both an LLM and retrieval techniques:
-    1. LLM Component: The generative part of RAG, which is responsible for creating coherent text based on the retrieved information.
-This is often a pre-trained language model like GPT-3 or LLaMA.
-    2. Retrieval Component: The system that retrieves relevant documents or data from a knowledge base or database to provide context or additional information for the LLM to generate more accurate and informed responses.
 ## Libraries

 ### PyPDF2